eeshasuk/Meagle/README.md

 - Gmail login/account creation for quick account access/creation
 - Contains a school calendar to keep track of holidays,half-days, and start-dates/end-dates
 - Athletics calendar seperated by activity and season
-- Important contacts section with phone numbers, email id's,
+- Important contacts section with phone numbers, email id's, and website address
-- Swipe through our intuitive flashcards that allow you to study all our questions or drill down to specific categories
-- Leaderboard shows the top users who have accumulated the most points playing
-- Cloud-based user account storage allows you to use the app on any device seamlessly
+- A way for parents to report absences
+- Displaying lunch menus
+- Connections to Dunlap High's various social media platforms(Twitter, Instagram, Facebook)
+- Bus changes tracker to keep tracking of any bus number changes or arrival status
+- A way for photos to be shared amongst app users
+- Safety reporting(sending reports on concerning/suspicious activity that could pose harm)
+- Student self reporting(a way for students to discuss their personal needs/concerns(bullying, etc.))
+- A way for app users to share photos with the rest of the users
 - Report any bugs to us with screenshots, or recordings of the issue

 ## Folder Layout